cristianvasquez/obsidian-prettify/README.md

 Pull requests are both welcome and appreciated. :)

-> if you want, you can also send me a coffee <https://www.buymeacoffee.com/pelado>
+> I love coffee, you can send me one here: <https://www.buymeacoffee.com/pelado> :D